 Here, there are no gyms, no typical rival battles, and no Elite Four.
 Set in a bygone era of the Sinnoh Region, your goal this time around is to complete the very first Pokédex.
 This is done via capturing the various Pokémon in the region and categorizing them.

-You may be asking, how long does it take to complete Pokémon Legends: Arceus considering none of the original gyms return?
 The game has a much shorter campaign than traditional Pokémon games, especially when including the usual postgame and PVP features of other games.